ASW Ads Obituary - MT | Helena Independent Record

 THURSDAY

 REYNOLDS, James, age 75, of Clancy, passed away on Wednesday, October 28, 2020.
-A viewing will take place at 12:00 p.m. on Thursday, November 5, 2020 at Anderson Stevenson Wilke Funeral Home, 3750 N. Montana Ave. in Helena.
-A funeral service will follow the viewing at 1:00 p.m. at the funeral home.
+Viewing will take place at 12:00 p.m. with a funeral service to begin at 1:00 p.m. on Thursday, November 5th at Anderson Stevenson Wilke Funeral Home, 3750 N. Montana Ave. in Helena.
 The family requests donations in James' name be made to the Fort Harrison Liberty House: Voluntary Services Office, PO Box 167 Fort Harrison, MT 59636.
 Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of James.